-The report should include information about

-- the structural integrity of the building - the condition of the building - how the building will be relocated i.e. will the building be cut to enable it to be transported - whether any remedial works are required upon relocation i.e. re-instating any cuts made for transportation, repairs to rotten or damaged framing timber, painting, decoration, reroofing, re-cladding, plumbing fixtures, etc - whether there is any asbestos present in the existing building - □ whether fumigation is required

-The report must be accompanied by:

-- floor plan showing the existing layout of the building; and - photographs of each elevation of the building

-All applications for building consent must be submitted using the appropriate application form and lodgement checklist.

-An application for relocation of a second-hand building must be accompanied by:-

-- □ the report, identified above - plans drawn to scale, including:- - site plan (must include location and type of any trees and other buildings on site) - o floor plan - o elevations - o foundation layout and subfloor framing plan - subfloor bracing calculations, (note subfloor must be upgraded to comply with the New Zealand Building Code) - details of any new work being undertaken (plumbing, drainage, means of access into the buildings, etc) - a schedule outlining all works being undertaken as part of the relocation - where houses have been cut into sections and require rejoining, building consent documentation must detail all structural elements to be rejoined, which includes, but is not limited to bearers, joists, lintels, wall and roof framing - structural engineers calculations and fixing details may be required for rejoining structural elements

-In addition to the above, for house lifting, the following additional information is required:

-- a schedule outlining the lifting methodology - plans and specifications detailing method of temporary support (sty's, bearers, etc) of the building, bracing of temporary support/s, location of temporary bearer lines to accommodate joist spans - where the height of sty's exceed three times the minimum width or 3m in height, a producer statement from a structural engineer is required for the temporary support, including bracing and bearing capacity of ground for supports
+The report t should include information about the structural integrity of the building the condition of the building how the building will be relocated i.e. will the building be cut to enable it to be transported whether any remedial works are required upon relocation i.e. re-instating any cuts made for transportation, repairs to rotten or damaged framing timber, painting, decoration, re- roofing, re-cladding, plumbing fixtures, etc whether there is any asbestos present in the existing building whether fumigation is required The report t must be appearanced by: t must be accompanied by: floor plan showing the existing layout of the building; and photographs of each elevation of the building A 11 11 ations for building consent must be submitted using the appropriate application form and the checklist. lougemen t Griednist.
+An applica ation for relocation of a second-hand building must be accompanied by:- the report, identified above plans drawn to scale, including:- site plan (must include location and type of any trees and other buildings on site)floor plan o elevations o foundation layout and subfloor framing plan o subfloor bracing calculations, (note subfloor must be upgraded to comply with the New Zealand Building Code) details of any new work being undertaken (plumbing, drainage, means of access into the buildings, etc) a schedule outlining all works being undertaken as part of the relocation where houses have been cut into sections and require rejoining, building consent documentation must detail all structural elements to be rejoined, which includes, but is not limited to bearers, joists, lintels, wall and roof framing structural engineers calculations and fixing details may be required for rejoining structural elements Structural elements In addition to the above, for house lifting, the following additional information is required: a schedule outlining the lifting methodology plans and specifications detailing method of temporary support (sty's, bearers, etc) of the building, bracing of temporary support/s, location of temporary bearer lines to accommodate joist spans where the height of sty's exceed three times the minimum width or 3m in height, a 1 producer statement from a structural engineer is required for the temporary support, including bracing and bearing capacity of ground for supports

-- buildings on temporary supports shall not be occupied during building operations unless specifically consented to (all utilities must be fully operational i.e. foul water disposal, storm water disposal, potable water supply, electricity, etc) - buildings must not be supported on steel drums

-New foundations:

-- □ cast in-situ piles or piles embedded in concrete shall not be fully loaded with the dead weight of the building until the concrete is 24 hours old - the concrete shall not have a slump exceeding 60mm at the time of placing and the ambient temperature shall not fall below 10 degrees Celsius throughout the 24 hours - where such conditions are not met, the waiting period shall be extended to 48 hours
+Ш specifically consented to (all utilities must be fully operational i.e. foul water disposal, storm water disposal, potable water supply, electricity, etc) buildings must not be supported on steel drums New found dations: cast in-situ piles or piles embedded in concrete shall not be fully loaded with the dead weight of the building until the concrete is 24 hours old the concrete shall not have a slump exceeding 60mm at the time of placing and the ambient temperature shall not fall below 10 degrees Celsius throughout the 24 hours where such conditions are not met, the waiting period shall be extended to 48 hours